maybebyte/anthesis/self-host-guide.md

 Now you need to point your domain to your server's IP using an A record for IPv4 and an AAAA record for IPv6.
 Each domain registrar handles this differently.
-Without these, no one will be able to visit your website unless they type in the IP address of the machine it's running on.
+Without these, no one will be able to visit your website unless they type in the IP address of the machine it's hosted on.

 ## Read documentation